-An in-person retreat serving teachers as either a stand-alone Grounded in Practice course or as a prelude to the full Grounded in Practice program.
+An in-person retreat serving as either a stand-alone Grounded in Practice course or as a prelude to the full Grounded in Practice program.

 GROUNDED IN PRACTICE